 Developed by Precourt Energy Scholar Dian Grueneich, the California and Western Energy Lecture Series provides an understanding of California and Western energy.

-An annual multi-day conference for incoming Stanford graduate and professional school students interested in energy.
-Covers the depth and breadth of energy research at Stanford, including in-depth interactive elective classes.
+An annual, multi-day conference for incoming Stanford graduate and professional school students interested in energy.
+Energy@Stanford & SLAC covers the depth and breadth of energy research at Stanford, including in-depth interactive elective classes.
 An energy background is not required.
 2021 course videos.

 Energy Market Game

 Developed by Frank Wolak, Mark Thurber, and Trevor Davis at the Program on Energy and Sustainable Development.
 The Energy Market Game is a free, web-based game that allows players to take on the roles of electricity generating companies (“gencos”), electricity retailers, or vertically-integrated utilities in electricity markets with different market rules.

 Precourt's Video Content and Professional Learning Programs